Welcome to

 Migration App_Permissions_2.jpg

-Depending on the number of permissions on either your source or destination, these scans can take some time to complete.
+Depending on the number of permissions on either the source or destination, these scans can take some time to complete.

 Once the command has completed, the results will be displayed on the Migration Details page.
 Additional information may be found on the Migration Job Report.